Yasindu-Liyanage/Yasindu-Liyanage/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=24&color=F7A51D&center=true&vCenter=true&lines=AI+Engineer;Machine+Learning+Developer;Data+Scientist;Computer+Vision+Enthusiast;TTS+Researcher)](https://git.io/typing-svg)

 ## 🚀 About Me

-🎓 **Undergraduate** at University of Moratuwa, Sri Lanka — specializing in **Data Science & Engineering** with a minor in **Mathematics**.
+I’m Yasindu Liyanage — a soon-to-be graduate with a **BSc Eng Hons in Computer Science & Engineering** and a **Minor in Mathematics** from the **University of Moratuwa, Sri Lanka** 🎓.
+All my examinations are complete, and I’m eagerly awaiting my official graduation.

-💡 Passionate about **AI, ML, NLP, and Computer Vision** — building impactful real-world solutions.
+💡 I’m passionate about **AI, Machine Learning, NLP, and Computer Vision**, and I love transforming data and ideas into impactful, real-world solutions.
-🌱 Currently working on **Sinhala Text-to-Speech with Speaker Adaptation** and other AI-driven projects.
+🚀 My recent work includes **Sinhala Text-to-Speech with Speaker Adaptation**, **Rubber Leaf Disease Detection**, and **Vehicle License OCR systems**.

-🏆 Multiple competition achievements in **hackathons, AI challenges, and research symposiums**.
+Outside of tech, I’m a strong team player, a former sports captain, and someone who enjoys solving challenges — whether in code, research, or competitions.

 ---